What should you do if an accident happens?

 Patients experiencing a dental emergency should call our office immediately for assistance.

 If you have a serious medical or dental emergency that cannot wait, please call 911 immediately or visit your nearest hospital’s emergency room.
 Please do not hesitate!
 Depending on severity, acting quickly in the event of a dental emergency could have a significant impact on whether or not a tooth can be “saved,” or re-implanted, in certain cases.

 - Fractured or Broken Teeth

-What should I do if my tooth is loose or out of alignment?
+What should I do if my (child's) tooth is knocked out - baby tooth?

-- Bite down on the tooth to keep it from moving
+- Locate the tooth and keep it moist

-What should I do if I have a broken, chipped, or fractured tooth?
+What should I do if my child cracks a tooth?

 - Apply cold compress to reduce swelling

 - Call us to schedule an appointment as soon as possible

 My child plays sports - what can I do to prevent a dental emergency?